The methods the pros use aren't secret — it's bait, traps, and knowing what to look for. Identify your pest and knock it down yourself.

 You can buy almost all of this off a shelf — that doesn't mean any way you use it is safe.
 How you handle it is what keeps it safe.
 Two minutes here protects you, your kids, and your pets.

 Read it and follow it — it's the real safety and usage instructions, not fine print.
-Keep products in their original containers, store them away from kids and pets, and wash your hands when you're done.
+More is not better: the label dose is the safe and effective one.
+Store away from kids and pets, and wash your hands when you're done.

 Killing what's inside is half a job.
 For anything bigger — squirrels, bats, roof rats in the attic — you don't trap-and-poison or seal them in.
 You let them leave and lock the door behind them.
 It's the humane way and the way that actually lasts.